 - 9-3.
 Attendance Record: To avoid being distracted in class by constantly noting things like late arrivals and early departures, I will be requiring students to log their own attendance.
 Thus, it is of paramount importance that you deal with all attendance issues with utmost honesty, integrity, and care.
-Inaccuracies in marking the attendance log will presumptively be referred to the Honor Board and/or may result in a lowered grade. - (a) Means of Taking Attendance: Attendance will usually be taken by means of an "attendance log," a sheet comprising a grid with boxes to initial for individual days.
-On any given day, attendance may alternatively be taken by roll call, by reference to the seating chart, or by some other method. - (b) Initialing to Indicate Attendance: When the attendance log comes around to you, initial in the box at the intersection of your row and the column for the instant date. ("Instant date" means the current date as you are looking at the log.)
+Inaccuracies in marking the attendance log will presumptively be referred to administration and/or the Honor Board and result in a lowered grade. - (a) Means of Taking Attendance: Attendance will usually be taken by means of a paper sheet for students to fill out during class.
+On any given day, attendance may alternatively be taken by roll call, by reference to the seating chart, or by some other method. - (b) Indicating Attendance: When the attendance log comes around to you, fill it out as instructed, indicating your attendance for instant date. ("Instant date" means the current date as you are looking at the sheet.)
 Indicating your attendance this way is your responsibility.
-If the attendance log does not come around to you, then it is your responsibility to make sure you are marked as having attended simply come up to me immediately after class ask to initial the log.
-If you omit to initial the log during class or immediately afterward and before I leave the room, you will be counted as absent.
+If the attendance sheet does not come around to you, then it is your responsibility to make sure you are marked as having attended simply come up to me immediately after class ask to fill it in.
+If you omit to fill in the sheet during class or immediately afterward and before I leave the room, you will be counted as absent.

-This is very important: You may only initial your box for the instant date.
+This is very important: You may fill out the attendance sheet on behalf of yourself and for the instant date.
 You may not mark the sheet on behalf of another person, even if that person is in attendance, and you may not permit another person to mark the sheet on your behalf.
 You may not make any mark indicating your attendance for any other date other than the instant date, even if you were or will be in attendance on that date.